mmuratarat/mmuratarat.github.io/_pages/faq.md

 57. [What are the advantages and disadvantages of Support Vector Machines?](#what-are-the-advantages-and-disadvantages-of-support-vector-machines)
 58. [What is a parsimonious model?](#what-is-a-parsimonious-model)
 58. [How do you deal with imbalanced data?](#how-do-you-deal-with-imbalanced-data)
+59. What is the difference between L1/L2 regularization?
 59. How do you deal with missing value in a data set?
 60. How do you deal with high cardinality?